 You want an application to send and/or receive messages, but would prefer to use HTTP libraries instead of MQTT, AMQP, or libraries from Solace.
 When REST messaging is deployed, your application must use HTTP as defined in Solace REST HTTP Message Encoding.

-For more information describing how to configure REST messaging, refer to Configuring Event Brokers for REST Messaging.
+For more information describing how to configure REST messaging, refer to REST Messaging Management.

 You Should Use a Microgateway When